harshrathod50/project-layout/README.md

 ### `/assets`

-Other assets to go along with your repository (images, logos, etc).
+Other assets like images, logos, etc. that belong to the project.

 ### `/website`